Zetia (Ezetimibe)

 10mg Tablet

 Prescription required.
 Can not be split.
-Product of Australia.
-Shipped from Mauritius.
+Product of UK/EU.
+Shipped from United Kingdom of Great Britain and Northern Ireland.
 Zetia is also marketed internationally under the name Ezetrol.

 Generic equivalents for Zetia...
 What are generics?